playframework/playframework/documentation/manual/working/scalaGuide/main/dependencyinjection/ScalaCompileTimeDependencyInjection.md

     play.application.loader=MyApplicationLoader

-In addition, if you're modifying an existing project that uses the built-in Guice module, you should be able to remove `guiceSupport` from your `libraryDependencies` in `build.sbt`.
+In addition, if you're modifying an existing project that uses the built-in Guice module, you should be able to remove `guice` from your `libraryDependencies` in `build.sbt`.

 ## Configuring Logging